It is expected that all children will attend school every day with a minimum attendance of 97%.

 Starting school is an important step in the life of a child; we therefore try to make it a pleasurable and happy one.

-The admission procedures for the Nursery class and the Reception classes operate in line with Birmingham City Council Education Authority’s policy which can be viewed at in conjunction with the Ninestiles Academy Trust Admissions Policy.
-To view these policies please follow the links below:
+The admission procedures for the Nursery class and the Reception classes operate in line with Birmingham City Council Education Authority’s policy.
+To view this policy please follow the links below:

-The Nursery Class offers 26 part time equivalent places.
 Children start in groups, in the September of the academic year in which they become four years old.
-There are opportunities for parents/carers to visit the Nursery and meet staff before their child starts.
-All Nursery Class children they will be visited at home by their Teacher at the beginning of September.
+There are opportunities for parents and carers to visit the Nursery and meet staff before their child starts.
+All Nursery Class children will be visited at home by their Teacher.
 This visit is important and a time where the teacher can talk to you and your child in a familiar environment and will give you the chance to ask questions about the Nursery and talk about your child.

 We expect children to be fully toilet trained before they start our Nursery.

-Parents/carers should apply to the Local Authority.
-Admission details are sent to home addresses with parents encouraged to complete the Admission Form on-line.
-We have an admission limit of 60 children.
+Parents and carers should apply to the Local Authority.
+Admission details are sent to home addresses for parents to complete the Admission Form on-line.
+We have an admission limit of 30 children.
 Children come into school in the September of the academic year in which they become five, although it is possible to defer entry until the later in the year.

 In July, children being admitted to the Reception class who have not been to our nursery will be visited at home.
 This visit is important and a time where the teachers can talk to you and your child in a familiar environment and will give you a chance to ask questions about school and talk about your child.